citp/privacy-policy-historical/s/sp/spo/sportsinteraction.com.md

 Financial information that is collected is used to process deposits you make to your account.

 Sports Interaction will process your sign-up information in order to allow you to access and make use of our website, participate in the services offered, administer your account and maintain our accounts and records.
 By collecting this information we hope to provide you with the best possible standard of service and also to ensure the fast and accurate payment of your winnings.
-We don't collect personal information that is not essential to the provision of these services.
+If you close your account, Sports Interaction is under regulatory obligation to retain your information for not more than five (5) years.
+We don’t collect personal information that is not essential to the provision of these services.

 ### Additional Personal Information